Disappearance of Melanie Ethier: Current status

 The police investigation into Ethier's disappearance has remained active since 1996.
 The investigation is currently handled by the Temiskaming Branch of the OPP in collaboration with the OPP Crime Unit, and is led by senior officer Detective Inspector Rob Matthews and lead detective Investigator Kori Betts; Detective Sergeant Lisa Laxton, who was lead investigator on the case prior to 2021, is now employed by the police as an Investigations Coordinator.
 The province of Ontario currently offers a $50,000 reward for information that leads to an arrest or conviction for those responsible for Ethier's disappearance.

 All of the OPP's information about the case has been uploaded to Powercase, a newly implemented major case management system which alerts detectives to similar details in other investigations and could tie Ethier's disappearance into a wider crime spree.
 Tips generated by this system have led to several digs in the Temiskaming area which have failed to uncover Ethier's remains.
 In 2010, the OPP stated having received over 700 tips from 500 witnesses relevant to the Ethier case, as well as having over 300 persons of interest; in 2020, they were receiving on average 2–3 tips per month about the case.
-The OPP has also gone on record to say they follow up on tips offered to them by psychics, though in 2021 Detective Inspector Rob Matthews said a particular psychic who frequently posts to YouTube claiming to be is contact with Ethier's spirit has "created nothing but issues" for investigators.
+The OPP has also gone on record to say they follow up on tips offered to them by psychics, though in 2021 Detective Inspector Rob Matthews said a particular psychic who frequently posts to YouTube claiming to be in contact with Ethier's spirit has "created nothing but issues" for investigators.

 Celine told reporters in 2017 that she no longer believed her daughter was still alive, and in a 2021 interview said she has felt this way since the third day of the search.
 Investigators also believe Melanie Ethier is deceased.